-You may approach the Programme Manager who will advise you on the evidence required for a successful extension.
+You may approach Katie King who will advise on the evidence required for a successful extension.
 All forms are in the 'about' section of each Google Classroom.

 Late submission

 If you fail to submit work by the published date without approval, but submit within six calendar days it will be marked and then subject to the following penalties.